Azzylondon/yiimp/README.md

 ### To install this fork use the installer below

-### Trying to install this on a server not built by this installer will cause crashes !
+### Trying to install this on a server not built by this installer will cause crashes!
 #### Please go to https://github.com/SabiasQueSpace/SQS_Yiimp-Server-Installer for the installer.

 ## Changes to this fork include but not limited to: